NEU-REAL/MTM-Tracker/README.md

 ## QuickStart
 ### Training
 For training, you can customize the training by modifying the parameters in the yaml file of the corresponding model, such as '**CLASS_NAMES**'.
+(We recommend using the default yaml files.)

 After configuring the yaml file, run the following command to start training.